 for robotic piano (RHEA)

 Hyperbodies are buildings and environments which can continuously change shape and content.
-The mutations of such buildings depend on the input coming from their user as well as from the surroundings.
+The mutations of such buildings depend on the input coming from their user as well as from the surroundings of the building itself (the weather, people moving etc.).
 This interaction between user and building is determined by a data flow which the hyperbody uses and converts into a hypersurface structure, which then alters our perception of space in and around the hyperbody.
 (Oosterhuis, 2003).

 Hyperbodies was composed with MIDI data to control pitch, velocity, and durations of each note.
 The process behind the work was to use a single short rhythmic sequence.
 This rhythmic template is repeated and assigned to all 88 keys of the piano—with each key also assigned its own independent playback tempo.
 The tempi were determined by firstly assigning each key a tempo in sequential order from 20bpm to 194bpm with a 2bpm difference, starting with 20bpm on the lowest key through to 194bpm on the highest (see table above).
 The order was then manually shuffled around like a deck of cards so that there was a relatively even spread of differing speeds and so that slower tempi were in the high register and faster tempi in the low register.I then listened back to all keys playing at once and then chose which notes to turn off, and determined what the temporal construction would be.
 The process was akin to beginning with a canvas of white noise and then deciding which spectra to take away, like a subtractive synthesis.